First Holiday at Home

 How to Cook a Turkey

-Cooking a turkey is not difficult or complicated.
+Cooking a turkey can be intimidating but it is not difficult.
 A web search will yield many different methods to flavor turkeys by brining, rubbing with seasonings, etc. and tricky roasting techniques, like turning the turkey every 15 minutes, but you can get a perfectly tasty bird by simply salting it generously and roasting it in the oven.
 If you do want to brine your bird (soak it in a salty brine to make it really flavorful and help prevent it from drying out), here’s how to do it.
 But here is a straightforward, super simple recipe for Roast Turkey.
 We highly recommend that you take a stab at making your own gravy from the pan drippings instead of buying gravy or making it with chicken broth.
 You will not regret this!
 Also, don’t forget to let your turkey ‘rest’ after you take it out of the oven.
 This is important!

 Basic Holiday Timeline